obi12341/docker-pdns/README.md

 # Configuration
 These options can be set:

 - **PDNS_ALLOW_AXFR_IPS**: restrict zonetransfers to originate from these IP addresses.
+Enter your slave IPs here.
 (Default: "127.0.0.1", Possible Values: "IPs comma seperated")
 - **PDNS_MASTER**: act as master (Default: "yes", Possible Values: "yes, no")
 - **PDNS_SLAVE**: act as slave (Default: "no", Possible Values: "yes, no")
 - **POWERDNS_HOSTMASTER**: default hostmaster (Default: "", Possible Values: "<email>")